-With more than 13 million cups consumed every month, 7-Eleven’s Slurpee might be the most popular frozen beverage in the world.
-In honor of the iconic slushie, which has been around for more than 50 years, we’re dispensing some facts on its history, Slurpee milestones, and why you can’t fill a kiddie pool with the slush.
+With more than 14 million cups consumed every month, 7-Eleven’s Slurpee might be the most popular frozen beverage in the world.
+In honor of the iconic slushie, which has been around for more than half a century, we’re dispensing some facts on its history, Slurpee milestones, and why you can’t fill a kiddie pool with the slush.

 Slurpee’s origins have roots in that oasis of deliciousness, Dairy Queen.
 In 1959, franchisee Omar Knedlik found that his soda fountain wasn’t working.
 After freezing some pop bottles to keep drinks cool, he discovered customers loved the icy consistency.
 Using an automotive air conditioner, Knedlik invented a machine to dispense pure Tundra-sourced slush, called it ICEE, and then licensed the equipment to 7-Eleven in 1965.
 The company renamed it Slurpee in 1966 in honor of the sound a person makes while trying to slurp up the gunk through a straw.
 (The ICEE brand is still used in other convenience chains.)